 When it comes to overall performance, the Canon G1 X Mark III generally acts like a flagship camera and is very snappy when it comes to most types of operation.
 It only takes about 1.5 seconds for it to start up and get ready for work, but after that initial boot up it performs on a level you would expect from a high-end compact camera.
 It only takes around 0.15 seconds for it to acquire focus, 0.5 seconds to take a photo and up to 2 seconds take one with the flash on.
 Now, let’s talk real shooting speed and reveal its performance when it comes to taking images in rapid successions.
 At its maximum burst rate of 9 fps, the Canon PowerShot G1 X Mark III will be able to take around 23 JPEG or 17 RAW photos before its buffer begins to fill up and the overall shooting speed slows down.
 While that’s certainly not the kind of performance that could rival the fastest cameras out there, it’s still rather good for a compact camera with such a big image sensor and there is no reason to complain about it.
 You’d certainly be able to use the burst rate the way it was meant to be used and capture some types of moving subjects with little to no problems (the great AF performance helps a lot in this case).
 You could even get away with shooting some light sports, like for example your child’s soccer game or something similar.

 Now, in the end, let’s talk about battery life.
 If there’s one aspect of the Canon G1 X Mark III that could be considered to be our least favorite one, that has to be its battery life.
-Rated at only around 200 shots, it’s below the endurance we would consider to be average for a compact camera and would certainly hurt your ability to shoot the entire day without having to charge or change your battery.
-So, the heavier users out there should definitely carry an additional battery with them or make use of the available in-body charging and use an external battery bank to keep the camera filled up for as long as the capacity of that power bank allows it.
+Rated at only around 200 shots, which is 115 below compared to Canon SX50 HS is below the endurance we would consider to be average for a compact camera and certainly would hurt your ability to shoot the entire day without having to charge or change your battery.
+Just like Panasonic Lumix DMC-GF7 which can only do 230 shots.
+So, the heavier users out there should definitely carry an additional battery with them or make use of the available in-body charging and use an external battery bank to keep the camera filled up for as long as the of that power bank allows it.
 These aren’t the most elegant solutions for hassle-free photography you would expect to get from a compact camera, but considering how much power the G1 X Mark III manages to offer we would call them acceptable solutions to one of the only serious flaws this Canon has to its side.